 This is going to be a major issue for UK companies.
 Theoretically, this means each company should be going back out to every single individual in order to obtain fresh consent.
 It’s fair to assume a large number of individuals will opt-out – potentially impacting your company’s reach.

 Unfortunately, there’s no way around it.
 If you’d like to keep using customer data without risking non-compliance, you’ll need to reobtain consent.
-The easiest way to do this will probably be to issue a message individuals requesting they click through to a re-subscribe link using GDPR-compliant wording as per new regulations on consent.
+The easiest way to do this will probably be to issue a message to individuals requesting they click through to a re-subscribe link using GDPR-compliant wording as per new regulations on consent.

 GDPR and children